Neutrino Oscillation parameter determination at INO-ICAL using track and hit information from GEANT: Methodology

-To calculate the corresponding theoretical event sample, with test values of neutrino oscillation parameters, the following method has been followed.
-A test value of $|\Delta_{31}|$ from the range $(1,5) \times 10^{-3}$ eV$^2$ and a test value of the $\sin^2 \theta_{23}$ in the range $(0,1)$ have been chosen.
-The test values of $|\Delta_{31}|$ have been varied systematically in steps of $0.2 \times 10^{-3}$ eV$^2$ in the range $(1,5) \times 10^{-3}$ eV$^2$ and $\sin^2 \theta_{23}$ in steps of $0.02$ in the range $(0,1)$.
-The other neutrino oscillation parameters have been kept fixed at the input values, which were used to generate the data event sample.
-The three flavor muon neutrino survival probabilities, $P_{\mu \mu}$ and $P_{\bar{\mu}\bar{\mu}}$, have been calculated using the code nuCraft \cite{Wallraff:2014qka}.
-The rest 495 year un-oscillated muon event sample has been converted into an oscillated event sample through accept-reject method using the above probabilities.
-This sample's normalization is scaled by 99 to obtain a test event sample corresponding to five years, which is labeled as \textbf{theory}.
+To calculate the corresponding theoretical event sample, with test values of neutrino oscillation parameters, the following method was followed.
+A test value of $|\Delta m^2_{31}|$ from the range $(1,5) \times 10^{-3}$ eV$^2$ and a test value of the $\sin^2 \theta_{23}$ in the range $(0,1)$ were chosen.
+The test values of $|\Delta m^2_{31}|$ were varied systematically in steps of $0.2 \times 10^{-3}$ eV$^2$ in the range $(1,5) \times 10^{-3}$ eV$^2$ and $\sin^2 \theta_{23}$ in steps of $0.02$ in the range $(0,1)$.
+The other neutrino oscillation parameters were kept fixed at the input values, which were used to generate the data event sample.
+The remaining 495 year un-oscillated muon event sample was converted into an oscillated event sample through accept/reject method using survival probabilities calculated with \textit{nuCraft} \cite{Wallraff:2014qka}.
+This sample was scaled by 99 to obtain a test event sample corresponding to five years, which was labelled as \textit{theory}.

-\subsection{Variables for Analysis}
+\subsection{Variables for analysis}